 In the meantime, see our breakdown of the similar GOP Better Way plan.
 Most past GOP plans have the same general provisions, with each being structured in a slightly different way.
 Price is no exception, HSAs, the Continuous coverage clause, and rewards for employers are all in there alongside a quiet dismantling of the coverage provisions that have helped to reduce the uninsured rate.

-The Price Plans a few words: The Price plans get rid of all ACA taxes, including the mandates, but don’t do a ton else.
+A summary of the Price plans: The Price plans get rid of all ACA taxes, including the mandates, but don’t do much else.
 This means less regulation, maybe lower prices, but less assistance.
 Still, it doesn’t go as far as to repeal every ACA protection.
-Considering what could have been, this is a glimmer of hope for supporters of the ACA.
 We will keep you updated.

 Pre-Existing Condition Exclusion Period

-I won’t list out everything that is gained or lost under Price here, but I will call attention to one favorite replacement provision that I think is the most ill advised for an example of where there is room for better ideas and common ground:
+I won’t list everything that is gained or lost under Price here, but I will call attention to one favorite replacement provision that I think is the most ill-advised as an example of a provision needing better ideas and common ground:

 ‘‘(2) LIMITATION ON PREEXISTING CONDITION EXCLUSION PERIOD.— 12 ‘‘(A) LIMITATION.—A health insurance issuer offering health insurance coverage in the individual market may not, with respect to an enrollee in such coverage, impose any pre-existing condition exclusion if such enrollee has at least 18 months of continuous creditable coverage (as defined in section 2701(c)(1)) immediately preceding the enrollment date.

 ‘‘(D) LOSS IF BREAK IN COVERAGE.—Sub-paragraphs (A) and (B) shall no longer apply to an individual after the end of the first 63-day period during all of which the individual was not covered under any creditable coverage.